June 25

 Which makes the sauté pan the more versatile pan.

-However: although this is true, most cooks prefer using a skillet when possible and a sauté pan when necessary.
+However: most cooks prefer using a skillet when possible and a sauté pan when necessary.

 Why?
 Mostly because of maneuverability

-The sloped sides of the skillet pan make it less bulky and easier to move around than comparably sized sauté pans.
+The sloped sides of the skillet pan make it less bulky and easier to handle than comparably sized sauté pans.

 So.
 Here's our recommendation:

-If you could only have one pan, you should get the sauté pan for its versatility (and its lid).
-But if you're like most cooks, you'll probably prefer using a skillet for everyday sautéing and pan frying.
+If you could only have one pan, you should get a sauté pan for its versatility (and its lid).
+But if you're like most cooks, you'll probably prefer using a skillet for sautéing and pan frying.

 Luckily, for most of us it's not an either/or.
 You can have one of each or even a few of each.
-You can have a 10-inch nonstick skillet for eggs, a large cast iron skillet for frying chicken and searing steaks, a 10- or 12-inch tri-ply stainless skillet for daily use, and perhaps a 3-quart Copper Core sauté pan for its superior evenness and responsiveness for special tasks.
+You can have a 10-inch nonstick skillet for eggs, a large cast iron skillet for frying chicken and searing steaks, a 10- or 12-inch tri-ply stainless skillet for daily use, and a sauté pan for braising, poaching, and reducing.

 Another pointer is to shop what's on sale.
 Maybe you're not sure exactly what you want, you just know that you need a bigger pan or a smaller pan or an extra pan of some sort.
-If you find a good price on a pan that will fit your needs, don't worry about whether it's a skillet or a sauté pan (or even something else).
+If you find a good price on a pan that will fit your needs, don't worry about what type of pan it is.
+Just buy it.

 Buying the best deal that will work for you is a smart way to shop.